github/developer.github.com/content/v3/repos/statistics.md

 <%= headers 200 %>
 <%= json(:repo_stats_code_frequency) %>

-## Get the weekly commit count for the repo owner and others
+## Get the weekly commit count for the repo owner and everyone else

     GET /repos/:owner/:repo/stats/code_frequency

 ### Response

+Returns the total commit counts for the `owner` and total commit counts in `all`.
+`all` is everyone combined, including the `owner`.
+If you'd like to get the commit counts for non-owners, you can subtraced `all` from `owner`.

 <%= headers 200 %>
 <%= json(:repo_stats_participation) %>